kaylabartley/password-generator/README.md

 ## Purpose
 A website that helps you generate a random password to increase your online security.
+Website prompts user for password length and charater types before generating the password.

 ## Built With
 * HTML